Bath pop-up shop features local female entrepreneurs

 That was before K.Becker Designs emerged.
 Today, 5% of profits are still donated to the cause.

-“When girls begin menstruation, they often drop out of school due to the lack of private bathrooms,” said Becker.
+“When girls begin menstruation [in Uganda], they often drop out of school due to the lack of private bathrooms,” Becker said.
 “DROTY is changing lives.
 Today, the bathrooms at Misoto Primary School in Kyotera are used by 357 young women.
 Families are moving to the village so their kids can attend school.”

 Becker spent decades traveling the globe, speaking with women about their experiences of being marginalized.
 She then embroidered their stories on the back of couture gowns, featuring an image of their home on the front.
 Initially, the collection was displayed in a gallery; now, those who wanted to buy theirs have it, and the rest are in her Woolwich studio.

 Becker encouraged those hoping to share their story or honor a loved one to set up an appointment.
-She also noted that although most items can be shipped from the website locals are welcome to book an in-person style session as well.
+She also noted that although most items can be shipped from the website, kbeckerdesigns.com, locals are welcome to book an in-person style session as well.

 Female entrepreneurship